py2ai/py2ai.github.io/_posts/2018-09-06-How-to-install-PyTorch-in-Windows-GPU-Version.md

 summary: A fastest way to install PyTorch in Windows without Conda
 ---

 Hi there, today we are installing PyTorch in Windows.
-It is assumed that you already have installed NVidia GPU card installed.
+It is assumed that you already have installed NVidia GPU card.
-The installation also requires the correct version of CUDA toolkit installed and the nature of GPU card.
-For example if your GPU is GTX 1060 6G, then its Pascal based.
+The installation also requires the correct version of CUDA toolkit and the type of graphics card.
+For example if your GPU is GTX 1060 6G, then its a Pascal based graphics card.
 Also check your version accordingly from the Nvidia official website.

 Now come to the CUDA tool kit version.
 If you want to know which version of CUDA tool kit is installed in your windows.
 Open up the command prompt and enter this

 `nvcc --version`

 In my case it shows, the release 9.0, V9.0.176 CUDA compilation Tools.
 Your Python version should also be known.
 For my PC it is python 3.6.5.
 Now jump to [peterjc123](https://github.com/peterjc123/pytorch-scripts) and click Windows GPU (0.4.0).
 It will take you to another page where you have a variety of options available.
-`
-JOB NAME TESTS DURATION
+`JOB NAME TESTS DURATION
 Environment: CUDA_VERSION=90, PYTHON_VERSION=3.6, TORCH_CUDA_ARCH_LIST=Maxwell
 1 hr 15 min
 Environment: CUDA_VERSION=90, PYTHON_VERSION=3.5, TORCH_CUDA_ARCH_LIST=Maxwell